vzool/api-guard/README.md

 - `X-Auth-EndPoint`: this is a `public_key`
 - `X-Auth-Token`: this is a `shared_key`

+9- If you don't like a default headers name, then you can update them from `apiguard.php` config file.

-So, you should send these two keys to your clients and make them send it back to server.
+10- You should send these two keys `public_key` & `shared_key` to your clients and make them send it back to server in order to be identified.

 ### Quick Example